-- People who interview you at school are not skilled HR professionals (they are teachers and administrators working at the school).
+- People who interview you at school do not belong to skilled HR professionals (they are mostly teachers and educational administrators working at the school).

-- The interview is usually short– 30 minutes or less, sometimes as little as ten minutes.
+- The interview is usually short— it takes thirty minutes or less, sometimes they will talk to you for ten minutes only.

 Choose the right strategy

 Personal preferences play a huge role in college interviews.
 Why do they play such an important role?
 The answer is simple:

 - Smile most of the time, think positively about your interviewers, and also about your chances to succeed and get accepted for the study program.
 Your mind is powerful.
 Do not underestimate this power–utilize it.

 Show them the value you can bring to their college